arkoblog/openhrrp-docs/docs/data_formatting_primer.rst

 	1. **howner_sn: House Owner Serial Number**
 		* *Increments from*: all administrative codes (ward, vdcmun, ward, ea)
 		* *Connects to*: house_sn
 		* *Comments*: This code identifies house owners within an administrative unit (multiple ownership not permitted).
 It allows buildings to be tied to a specific owner.
-Each building has a house owner, but not every building has a /textitunique house owner (multiples are allowed).
+Each building has a house owner, but not every building has a unique house owner (multiples are allowed).

 	2. **house_sn: House Serial Number**
 		* *Increments from*: howner_sn